 </IfModule>

-Website optimization is not a one-time task—it’s an ongoing process.
-Regularly monitor your site’s performance and make adjustments as needed to keep up with changing technologies and user expectations.
+Website optimization is not a one-time task.
+Regularly monitor your site’s performance and test new changes to ensure they’re effective.

 Remember, every second counts when it comes to website performance.
-Start implementing these strategies today and watch your site’s performance soar!
+Start optimizing today and watch your traffic, engagement, and conversions soar!